portagon-code-challenges/interest_challenge/README.md

 - Don't invest too much time to make it look nice.
 It's all about functionality.

 # Task
-Your taks is to write a program that solves the following question within the given scenario, no more, no less :)
+Your taks is to write a program that solves the following question within the given scenario. no more, no less 😄

 As we are a Fintech, let's make this a quite realistic task here:

 ### Scenario